ZhuEthan/ZhuEthan.github.io/_posts/2021-07-02-Cryptography.md

 ![pub-sec-secure-eavesdropping](../img/pub-sec-secure-eavesdropping.png)

+How to avoid eavesdropping risk?
 How to construct CCS asyn algo:

 TDF: